 Winter hiking can be exhilarating.
 Snow on the ground makes everything quiet and fresh.
 Animals and their tracks stand out against the white background and the color of the birds seems brighter.
 Even without snow, there are some special considerations for hiking in the cold.
-Here's some things you should remember:
+While you should always pack your 10 essentials, here's some extra things you should remember for winter hiking:

 Dress for the weather - While you might be cold at the start, once your body starts moving, you'll generate heat and warm up.
 Therefore, you want to dress in layers so that you can remove things as your body and the day heat up.
 If you start sweating, you'll be wet which is great for cooling in the summer, but not great for staying warm in the winter.
 On the top, start with a base layer that stays close to the skin, keeps you warm, wicks moisture, and dries quickly.
 There are many wool and synthetic options for these.
 Then add a mid-layer for extra warmth, like a fleece.
 Finally add a water and windproof layer for even more warmth.
 On the bottom, consider a fleece-lined base layer under a water and windproof pant.
 Pack an additional dry mid-layer shirt in case you get wet or need more warmth.